Eastlink hotel

 The EastLink hotel is a sculpture designed by Callum Morton.
-It was unveiled on 27 November 2007 and cost $1.2 million (AUD) to construct.
+It was unveiled on 27 November 2007 and cost A$1.2 million to construct.
 It is situated along EastLink, a toll road located in Victoria, Australia.

+During the night, windows randomly light up, giving the illusion of several 'hotel' guests.

 In popular culture

 In April 2019, American folk punk band the Violent Femmes announced their album Hotel Last Resort which features a photograph of the hotel on its cover.